 Orange: Creativity, Invigoration, Unique, Stimulation, Playfulness, Warmth, Vibrant

-Orange is often used to make products that are high priced look more inviting—stimulate—because psychologically it makes them seem more affordable.
+Orange is often used to make high-priced products look more inviting because psychologically it makes them seem more affordable.

 Gray: Balance, Sophistication, Affluence, Neutrality, Uncommitted